prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 ![CI/CD K8s Job Approach](../img/CICD-k8s-job.png "CI/CD K8s Job Approach")

-* Users that use a standalone operator that implements a Silence CRD are in a better situation,
 * Users that use a standalone operator that implements a Silence CRD are in a better situation, for example users have reported that they are using GitOps to fully manage the life cycle of Silences Custom resources, which in fact brings benefits to the whole team because having a history and revisions in Git as well as constancy to manage the silences in a multi-tenant environment